Skip to content

 Calendar

-Dates and Deadlines to Keep in Mind
+Dates and deadlines to keep in mind

 Designed to be flexible for your schedule, the B.S. in Digital Technology & Design – Game Design online program features multiple start dates and accelerated courses.

-Ready to take the next step toward earning your degree online from Arkansas State?
+Ready to take the next step toward earning your degree online from A-State?

 Admissions

-Review the Details for Admission to A-State
+Review the details for admission to A-State

 A-State Online offers a streamlined admission process for both new students and transfers.
 Students who are interested in the B.S. in Digital Technology & Design – Game Design online program must meet the following admission requirements.